ui3o/jji/README.md

     * **__header** [function] **returns string** print message before menu execute [example/real/jj.js#L27](example/real/jj.js#L27). you can use `jj.term.colorCode*` [src/term.js#L237](src/term.js#L237)
     * **__footer** [function] **returns string** print message after menu execute [example/real/jj.js#L28](example/real/jj.js#L28). you can use `jj.term.colorCode*` [src/term.js#L237](src/term.js#L237)
     * **__keyHandler** [function] when **returns true** menu can handle that key. [default]: *undefined*
   * `jj` for a jj global function access.
-In your javascript code you van use the followings:
+In your javascript code you can use the followings:
     * '`jj.home()`' which will reopen the menu on the top (root) level after the function finish
     * '`jj.stay()`' which will reopen the menu on the same level after the function finish
     * '`jj.rl`': `const rl = await jj.rl('Type your name')` which will read a line from stdin.
 One parameter is the question.